 The Core also provides plasmaphoresis and leukophoresis to CFAR members and network organizations in order to provide a greater volume of samples from a few patients with unique characteristics (e.g., long term nonprogressors).

 The Clinical Core also provides a Computerized Database and Informatics Service to store and access complex, interactive data to assist with study design and to conduct appropriate data analysis.
-For more information, visit the UAB 1917 Clinic Cohort website or review the Database and Informatics Data Collection information.
+For more information, visit the UAB 1917 Clinic Cohort website.

 - The Core works with young and established UAB investigators as well as outside researchers to provide data queries and identification of potential research subjects who meet clinical or scientific criteria for retrospective or prospective translational research studies.